 Trip to Munnar, Idukki

 It was just a usual boring Thursday evening where the work stress was killing me inside but the only solace was just one more day to go for the weekend breaks to arrive.
-Knowing that there’s nothing much to do in that weekend I was leaving from the office for the day when I received a call from my best buddy Rohit.
+Knowing that there’s nothing much to do on that weekend I was leaving from the office for the day when I received a call from my best buddy Rohit.

-An immediate Yes was my reply for his invitation to join them.
+It was then I came to know my old mad gang was planning for a trip to Munnar, a place that I have never been before.
+An immediate Yes was my reply to his invitation to join them.
 Not meeting my old bunch of idiots and not to experience the thrill of a road trip..
-Sorry boss that’s not gonna happen! 😉
+Sorry boss that ain’t gonna happen!

 Munnar – The Kashmir of south India, a hill station and a town located in Idukki district of the southwestern Indian state, Kerala.